 The semester is considered as beginning the day on which a student's presence is required at the Rome Center as listed in the official school calendar.

 Students withdrawing completely will have their room and board charges pro-rated according to the number of days spent at the Rome Center.
-Tuition fees will be adjusted according to the following schedule:
+Tuition and fees will be adjusted according to the schedule determined by the LUC Office of the Bursar.